 The Provincial Government of Cebu also donated some six million pesos for student tuition and fees, as well as student subsidies in the first two years of school operations.
 The Department of Science and Technology and the Technical Education and Skills Development Authority (TESDA) have both extended whatever assistance they can give, such as through the Private Education Student Financial Aid (PESFA) grants for students, rent-free use of facilities, and as client for the 5S of Good Housekeeping seminars.

 Through basic business courses, CITE aims to encourage more innovations in the rural business sector and contribute to the economic development in the Philippine countryside.

-Integrated into the ITP program are Courses in Entrepreneurship designed to equip the participants with the necessary knowledge needed to establish and run a small business enterprise.
+Integrated into the DIET program are Courses in Entrepreneurship designed to equip the participants with the necessary knowledge needed to establish and run a small business enterprise.
 Emphasis is placed on entrepreneurial motivation and thinking, as well as resources generation and business management.
 Also included are step-by-step procedures in the preparation of complete feasibility studies and project proposals.

 To ensure the effectiveness and upgrading of the program’s design, content, and methodology, CITE has a team of experts who serves as the center’s think-tank.
 The Board of Advisers, composed of respected industrialists, industry professionals, and businessmen, provide CITE the expertise and wisdom it needs to carry out its mission.

 L. VALUES FORMATION CENTER